 Best Rennet: +QSO Vegetable Rennet Tablets

 The cheese-making corners of the internet are caught up in a hot debate over whether liquid or tablet rennet is preferable for cheese making.
 When liquid rennet is fresh, it’s generally easier to use because tablet rennet requires proper dilution.
 But tablet rennet has a longer shelf life than liquid rennet.
 There’s nothing worse than making your way through the whole recipe and then realizing that your rennet is old (tip: test it first).
-Because liquid rennet can be a bit unreliable, we prefer the tablet version, especially this vegetarian one from New England Cheesemaking Supply.
+Because liquid rennet can be a bit unreliable, we prefer the tablet version, especially this vegetarian one.

 Best Citric Acid: New England Cheesemaking Supply Citric Acid